saunite/ac/README.md

 **BASH COMPLETION**

-File _bash_completion_ac contains the script for bash completion, it should be copied as /etc/bash_completion.d/ac (or you can just source it when using ac)
+File _bash_completion_ac contains the script for bash completion, it should be copied as /etc/bash_completion.d/ac or /usr/share/bash-completion/completions (or you can just source it when using ac)

 The bash completion will allow you to use tab to complete your saved connections, also will try to fill the -P option (Port number) and the